Rosa Luxemburg: Mass strike doctrine and SPD Party School

 The years from 1907 to 1910 were a period of relative political quietism for Luxemburg in Germany.
 Following the SPD's electoral defeat in the 1907 "Hottentot elections", the party leadership became increasingly cautious and resistant to radical tactics.
 Disillusioned with the party's direction, Luxemburg withdrew from day-to-day agitation and focused on her theoretical work and teaching.
+In June and July 1907, she served a two-month prison sentence in Weimar for her speech at the SPD's 1905 Jena congress.
 In October 1907, she became a lecturer in political economy and economic history at the SPD's new Central Party School in Berlin, a post she held until 1914.
 The school was intended to train an elite of party and trade union functionaries.
 Luxemburg was an enthusiastic and highly successful teacher, known for her Socratic method of questioning students to help them develop "an airtight solution" for themselves.
 Her lectures formed the basis for two of her major economic works, Introduction to Political Economy and The Accumulation of Capital.

 This period also marked the definitive end of Luxemburg's relationship with Jogiches.
 He escaped from prison in Warsaw and arrived in Berlin in April 1907, only to be told their relationship was over.
 His violent reaction, including threats to kill her, shocked and frightened her.
 The personal break was a source of great pain, but according to biographer Raya Dunayevskaya, it coincided with her reaching new heights of intellectual and organizational independence.
 Luxemburg had already begun a new relationship with Konstantin (Kostja) Zetkin, the 22-year-old son of her close friend and comrade Clara Zetkin.